Kaanapali – Where the World Comes to Play

 Faith based curriculum in an “ohana setting” for keiki ages 3-5 years

 - Sacred Hearts School & Early Learning Center

 Grade Span: Pre-K - 8th

 Grade Span: Pre-K - 5th

 Grade Span: 6th - 8th

-For more Information about Kaanapali and the available real estate, Get in Contact with Living Maui Real Estate, LLC.
+For more Information about available real estate, get in contact with Living Maui Real Estate, LLC.

-Come and explore unique Kaanapali, speak with Kimberly at Living Maui Real Estate on (808) 359-1161 and she will help you find the right home for you.
+Come and explore unique Kapalua, speak with Kimberly at Living Maui Real Estate on (808) 359-1161 and she will help you find the right home for you.

 Work.
 Play.
 Live.